FAQ: Medical or Other Vital Records

 Immunization and Vaccination Records

 Some areas have central immunization registries that keep electronic records of all vaccines given in that area.
-Check the state immunization coordinator contact information for the state(s) where the child lived.
+Check the state immunization coordinator contact information for the state(s) where you or the person(s) lived.

 Birth, Death, Marriage, and Divorce Certificates

 An official certificate of every birth, death, marriage, and divorce should be on file permanently in a state vital statistics office or in a city, county, or other local office of the state where the event happened.
-Check Where to Write for Vital Records from the CDC National Center for Health Statistics to locate the office you need.
+Check Where to Write for Vital Records from the CDC National Center for Health Statistics.